 The basics of snow camouflageShare on Facebook

-When writing this article, we have the ideal winter season here in Finland and many other countries in the northern hemisphere, and luckily the climate change hasn’t yet killed the chances of having snow.
+When writing this article, we have the ideal winter season here in Finland and many other countries in the northern hemisphere, and luckily climate change hasn’t yet killed the chances of having snow.
 We wanted to give you a compact guide on what to take into account in your camouflage when snow covers the landscape and how to get everything out of the top Finnish design, M05 Snow camo.

-This article is about personal camouflage, and you can apply these guidelines to both military operations and hunting.
+This article is about personal camouflage, and you can apply these guidelines to military operations and hunting.
 Of course, taking into consideration possible local regulations regarding signal colors in various hunting formats.

 Early winter/spring: Some snow on the ground but trees are bare